 The Company has not adopted the new standards, amendments to published standards and IC Interpretations that have been issued but not yet effective.
-These new standards, amendments to published standards and IC Interpretations do not result in significant changes in accounting policies of the Company upon their initial application other than the following:
+These new standards, amendments to published standards and IC Interpretations do not result in significant changes in accounting policies of the Company upon their initial application.